 Withholding from your pay check - One of the easiest methods of payment is for your employer to automatically deduct the support payment from your paycheck.
 If the order was done privately and the State is not involved you can ask the Clerk of District Court for voluntary income withholding papers, fill them out and give to your employer.
 Your employer will withhold and send in payments for you.
 If the State is involved in the case, the caseworker assigned to the case will send out the income withholding papers to the current employer as long as they have your employer information.

 Automatic Withdrawal or EFT from your checking or savings accounts- These payments can be made at various pay intervals and can be set up by calling the Nebraska Child Support Payment Center at 1-877-631-9973, Option 3.
 You can also sign up over the website at:

 Check or Money Order- Monthly payment coupons should always be sent in with a check, money order or cashiers check.
 If you do not have a coupon, please remember to include two unique identifiers-such as social security number, court order number, name or ARP.

-Credit/Debit Cards - Credit/Debit card payments can be made by phone, over the internet at www.nebraskachildsupport.com or in person at the Nebraska Child Support Payment Center.
-There is a $15 convenience fee charge when paying with a credit/debit card over the phone or the internet.
+Credit/Debit Cards - Credit/Debit card payments can be made over the internet at https://childsupport.nebraska.gov/ or in person at the Nebraska Child Support Payment Center.
+There is a $15 convenience fee charge when paying with a credit/debit card using the internet.
 There is no fee to use a credit card for walk-in payments.